SLLUG/SLLUG.github.io/index.md

 The SLLUG can be reached by contacting [Len Payne](https://github.com/LenPayne) through [Twitter](https://twitter.com/LenPayne), or [E-Mail](mailto:len.payne@sllug.ca).

-We are also currently occupying #sllug on Freenode if you'd like to chat.
+We are also currently occupying #sllug on the [Sarnia Tech](https://sarniatech.ca) Slack if you'd like to chat.

 Check out our [Members Page](/members.html) to reach out to learn about other members and find ways to reach them.